 Wireless networks have come a long way in the past couple of decades.
 And yet, sustained Wi-Fi speeds are still a vexing problem in a lot of situations.
 If you are looking for a solid way to increase the efficiency and productivity of your business in terms of Wi-Fi access, a wireless access point should be strongly considered.
 Do you really know how to choose a suitable wireless access point?
 And what’s the difference between the 2.4 GHz and 5 GHz?
 Let’s take a look at the wireless access point.

-Wireless access point (AP) is a networking device that allow wireless Wi-Fi devices to connect to a wired network in result of forming a wireless local area network (WLAN).
+A wireless access point (AP) is a networking device that allows wireless Wi-Fi devices to connect to a wired network in the result of forming a wireless local area network (WLAN).
 An access point acts as a central transmitter and receiver of wireless radio signals.
-Wireless APs are most commonly used in homes to support public Internet hot spots, or in business networks to accommodate the proliferation of wireless mobile devices now in use.
-So these versatile wireless APs offer a fast seamless connectivity when you moving around a building.
+Wireless APs are most commonly used in homes to support public Internet hot spots, or in business, networks to accommodate the proliferation of wireless mobile devices now in use.
+So these versatile wireless APs offer fast seamless connectivity when you moving around a building.

 Assuming the electric power to the higher frequency radios is maintained at a higher level, 5 GHz network can carry more data than a 2.4 GHz network.
 With the last 802.11n and 802.11ac router technology, 5 GHz radios support significantly higher maximum data rates.
 Home devices can run fastest over 5 GHz links, which can generate the largest amount of network traffic, like video streaming units or game consoles.
 If you’re experiencing dropped connections or if you need more speed for watching videos or playing games, then you probably need to move to 5 GHz.

 Hopefully, this article will give you the information to make a decision which type of wireless access point is the best for you.
-FS.COM provides a versatile wireless solution offering single band and dual band operation and fast Ethernet for high performance networking.
-These wireless APs feature integrated PoE, and they can be operated as the fit one to be used with a centralized controllers or work independently.
+FS.COM provides a versatile wireless solution offering single band and dual-band operation and fast Ethernet for high-performance networking.
+These wireless APs feature integrated PoE, and they can be operated as the fit one to be used with a centralized controller or work independently.
 Our AP software is based on the OpenWRT program and updated through U-BOOT technology.
 When a new version comes out, you can refresh the firmware on the original basis.
-The AP doesn’t support multiple VLANs but you can use AC to configurate one VLAN.
-If you have any need, please welcome www.fs.com.
+The AP doesn’t support multiple VLANs but you can use AC to configure one VLAN.